Do you want to learn how to get smarter?

 There are a plethora of hacks that you can use to improve the quality of your sleep but this should be more than enough to get you started.

-If you do NOTHING else except improve your sleep (and get more of it), I promise you that your brain will be faster and sharper than ever before.
+If you do NOTHING else except improving your sleep (and get more of it), I promise you that your brain will be faster and sharper than ever before.

 4. Drink Coffee and Supplement With Creatine (Separately)